Engineering Manager Guide

 Scaling anything related to people resources is quite fun once you get the hang of it.
 It’s finding the right talent, making sure they stay, making sure they are challenged and not bored, and ensuring the teams stay productive and on the right course.
 Sounds like quite a challenge.
 It is, but with the tools that I offer in this guide, you’ll be able to manage software developers easily.

-This series was made for technical managers and technical leads to grow the company by empowering & enabling their teammates.
+This series was made for technical managers and future CTOs to grow the company by empowering & enabling their teammates.